Art History BA

 Joseph H. Larnerd, PhD (Stanford University).
 Assistant Professor.
 History of design and material culture.

-Jacob Lunderby, MFA (University of Minnesota).
-Assistant Teaching Professor.
+Jacob Lunderby, MFA (University of Minnesota) Coordinator of Drawing.
+Associate Teaching Professor.
 Drawing

-Orlando Pelliccia, MFA Director of the Leonard Perlstein Gallery; Materials Coordinator.
-Associate Teaching Professor.
+Orlando Pelliccia, MFA Coordinator of Materials.
+Teaching Professor.
 Multimedia.

-Delia Solomons, PhD (Institute of Fine Arts, New York University).
-Assistant Professor.
+Delia Solomons, PhD (Institute of Fine Arts, New York University) Program Director of Art History.
+Associate Professor.
 Contemporary art, Latin American art.

-Joshua Weiss, MFA (Yale University).
-Associate Teaching Professor.
-Drawing, painting and design.
+Sarah Steinwachs, MFA (Yale University).
+Associate Professor.
+Painting and Design.

-Ricardo Zapata, MFA (The University of Pennsylvania).
+Ricardo Zapata, MFA (The University of Pennsylvania) Coordinator of Design for Media.
 Assistant Teaching Professor.
+Design for Media and Drawing.

 Emeritus Faculty